 Learning, collaborating, and networking with powerful, instrumental women is liberating. - Winnie Lamour, UHM Properties LLC

 3. A peer network across industries, sectors, and professions

 In addition to learning from leaders in the city, the Women’s Leadership Program also heavily emphasizes peer to peer learning.
 Research from Harvard Business Review reveals that for women to achieve executive positions with the highest levels of authority and pay, they need an inner circle of close female contacts.
-Our program facilitates these close, career-long relationships through small group exercises throughout the program, a peer consult workshop, and by pairing each participant into a peer mentor group of 4-5 other women based on similar professional development goals.
+Our program facilitates these close, career-long relationships through small group exercises throughout the program, and by pairing each participant into a peer mentor group of 4-5 other women based on similar professional development goals.
 With that peer group, each participant will design and implement an Individual Action Project at their organization, directly applying lessons learned from Women's Leadership Program to the organization that supported their participation.

 I met a lot of smart capable women that I am proud to know. - Eleanor Malloy, John Hancock

 The importance of programming that allows women the time and space to invest in their own skills and network has never been clearer.
-If you are interested in nominating yourself or another amazing woman in your life to the program, pleaseand before July 31, 2019.
+If you are interested in nominating yourself or another amazing woman in your life to the program, pleaseand before August 31, 2020.

-Alyson is the Chamber's Leadership Initiatives Manager.
+Alyson is the Chamber's Senior Leadership Initiatives Manager.
 In her role she oversees the development and management of the Women's Leadership Program.
-She is currently working towards her MBA in Social Impact and Leadership and Organizational Transformation at Boston University's Questrom School of Business.
+She just earned an MBA in Social Impact and Leadership and Organizational Transformation at Boston University's Questrom School of Business.